wojciech12/talk_devops_lessons_learnt/README.md

 ps.
 You can find a list of my talks at [wbarczynski.pl/talks](http://wbarczynski.pl/talks) and [my github](https://github.com/wojciech12).

 pps.
+Want to learn more?
+Do not miss [CloudNativeWarsaw](http://www.cloudnativewarsaw.com/).

+ppps.
 We are hiring - [github.com/hypatos/jobs](https://github.com/hypatos/jobs).